8 Targeting Strategies for AMC Audiences

 3. Ignoring cross-channel behavior

-Focusing solely on Amazon retail and media signals can miss the impact of external touchpoints like Meta, Google, email, or influencer-driven traffic.
+Targeting AMC audiences with only Amazon retail and media signals in mind can miss the impact of external touchpoints like Meta, Google, email, or influencer-driven traffic.

 Buyers often move between platforms.
 If you don’t account for off-Amazon activity, you lose visibility into how customers are truly discovering and converting.
 That leads to disconnected messaging and inefficient spending.